-This is the time of year when things are coming in from the garden so fast that it’s hard to keep up – I’m putting the corn, beans, squash, eggplant, peppers, tomatoes, and raspberries into the pantry or freezer in various forms as fast as I can.
-So, sun-drying tomatoes is a nice method of preservation because it requires little work, they’re a lot less expensive homemade than from the store, and there are a couple of recipes that I like to have them on hand for.
+I’m usually putting corn, beans, squash, eggplant, peppers, tomatoes, and raspberries into the pantry or freezer in various forms as fast as I can.
+So, sun-drying tomatoes (see nutritional information for them HERE ) is a nice method of preservation because it requires little work, they’re a lot less expensive homemade than from the store, and there are a couple of recipes that I like to have them on hand for.

 I continue checking them and removing any that are ready until they’ve all dried to my liking.
 Then I store them in a ziplock bag in the freezer, and they’re conveniently on-hand whenever I need them.
 Simply remove as many as needed from the ziplock and soften in a small amount of oil or water (depending on the recipe) prior to using.
 The photo below shows the final product before being packaged for storage.

 If you’re looking for some inspiration on how to use your homemade sun-dried tomatoes, try this delicious Sun Dried Tomato Dip!